AckerlyXu/heima/articles/sql-database/sql-database-transact-sql-information.md

 For example, high availability is built into Azure, so configuring Always On is not necessary (although you may want to configure Active Geo-Replication for faster recovery in the event of a disaster).
 So, T-SQL statements related to availability groups are not supported by SQL Database, and the dynamic management views related to Always On are also not supported.

-For a list of the features that are supported and unsupported by SQL Database, see [Azure SQL Database feature comparison](sql-database-features.md).
+For a list of the features that are supported and unsupported by SQL Database, seeÂ [Azure SQL Database feature comparison](sql-database-features.md).
 The list on this page supplements that guidelines and features topic, and focuses on Transact-SQL statements.

 ## Transact-SQL syntax statements with partial differences
 The core DDL (data definition language) statements are available, but some DDL statements have extensions related to disk placement and unsupported features.